 Decide on the Right Size of Bed Pillow

-The size of bed pillow you pick will depend on the size of your bed and how you sleep.
+The size of the bed pillow you pick will depend on the size of your bed and how you sleep.
 For a twin, you'd probably choose a standard pillow.
-For a queen bed you'd get two queens, and for a king bed you'd get two king pillows.
+For a queen bed, you'd get two queens, and for a king bed, you'd get two king pillows.
 If you prefer a large pillow to snuggle with on a smaller bed, use a king on a twin bed.
 Or if you want a stack of large pillows to lean on, you'll get more.
-And you could choose 4 or 6 standard pillows for a king size bed.
+And you could choose 4 or 6 standard pillows for a king-size bed.
 Luxury hotels use 4 king pillows on a queen bed.
 The choice is yours and depends on what you like.

 Set Your Bed Pillow Budget

 Like everything, you can pay a lot or a little for a bed pillow.
 And you usually get what you pay (or don't pay) for.
 A cheap foam pillow might cost as little as $5 but a top quality down or feather pillow can be over $100, depending on the size.
 If you have a limited budget, select one or two good quality pillows to actually sleep on and use an inexpensive one for leaning up against for reading or for decoration with a sham on your bed.

 Do You Sleep on Your Back, Your Side, or Your Stomach?

 If you sleep on your back, you might want a flatbed pillow.
 If you sleep on your side or your stomach, you'll want good support for your neck.
 Most quality pillows give information about the best use for the type of pillow you're considering.
 Try out several types for greatest comfort.

 Choose the Fill You Prefer for Your Bed Pillow